ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {: #pod-config}

 <!--Q2-->
-An IBM {{site.data.keyword.powerSys_notm}} Private Cloud small pod have 1x42 U rack and are available in S1022 and E1050 system types.
+An IBM {{site.data.keyword.powerSys_notm}} Private Cloud small pod has 1x42U rack and S1022 and E1050 system types are supported in the rack.

 Table 1 illustrates the configuration for small pod.